-L. Preserve Existing Affordability
+M. Preserve Existing Affordability

-Federally assisted projects in danger of prepayment, such as Rural Development 515 financed or those with project-based rental assistance for 50 percent or more of the units, which are "at-risk" of being lost from the state's affordable housing inventory, and were not tax credit projects, will receive 10 points.
+Federally assisted projects in danger of prepayment, such as Rural Development 515 financed projects or those with expiring (within the next 18 months) project-based rental assistance contracts for 50 percent or more of the units, which are at-risk of being lost from the state's affordable housing inventory, and were not tax credit projects, will receive 10 points.
+Projects at risk of losing federal financial assistance because of default on their federal contract are also eligible for points under this category.

-Existing LIHTC projects that are near the end of the initial 15-year compliance period and did not waive the ability to opt out will receive 10 points.
+Existing LIHTC projects that are in year-15 or later, and did not waive the ability to opt out of the extended use period, will receive 10 points.
 LIHTC projects that waived their ability to opt out of the extended use period will receive 5 points.